What is Hyperhidrosis?

 Dysport is a neurotoxin.
 It works by blocking nerve impulses to the muscles, which temporarily paralyzes the muscle or gland.
 This causes a temporary reduction in muscle and gland activity.

-Vive Medical Weight Loss and Aesthetics is a proud provider of the Dysport injection for the control of excessive underarm sweating caused by hyperhidrosis.
+Vive Aesthetics and Wellness is a proud provider of the Dysport injection for the control of excessive underarm sweating caused by hyperhidrosis.
 During the entire month of July, we are offering a special on Dysport.
 Enjoy a sweat-free summer, then mark your calendar for our upcoming Dysport Days.
 Don’t wait to make your appointments because spots are limited and filling up quickly!.
 Call us today to schedule your appointment.